-5.7.
-Pay on Lateral Class Change. -- Any employee who receives a lateral class change shall be paid the same salary received prior to the change except in cases where the change is to an agency or job class for which the Board has approved, or the Legislature has authorized, a higher pay range for the pay grade.
+5.8.
+Pay on Lateral Class Change. -- Any permanent classified employee who receives a lateral class change shall be paid the same salary received prior to the change except in cases where the change is to an agency or job class for which the Board has approved, or the Legislature has authorized, a higher compensation range for the job class.
+Provided, that an employee selected for a posted job opening possessing qualifying experience or training above the minimum required for the class may receive incremental increases, as established by the Board.